Chevrolet Cruze: Marketing

-Second generation (J400)
+Second generation (J400; 2016)

-International version (2016–present, D2LC/D2LC-K)
+International version (2016–2019, D2LC/D2LC-K)

 The second-generation Cruze began sales in North America in early 2016, delayed a year by engineering changes.
 The Cruze has a new external design with a new split grille front and a fastback-like sloping roofline from the Chinese version of the fastback.
 It is also powered by the 1.4-liter turbocharged four-cylinder engine producing 153 hp and 177 lbft torque.

 The 2016 Cruze comes equipped with both Apple CarPlay and Android Auto Capability features.
 However, only one of their phone brands at any one time can be used.

 In January 2016, Chevrolet unveiled the five-door hatchback version of the North American Cruze at the North American International Auto Show.
 It went on sale in late 2016 as a 2017 model.

-Trim levels continue to be L, LS, LT (now combined into one trim level, as opposed to the previous 1LT and 2LT designations), and Premier (replacing the previous LTZ trim level as the top-of-the-line Cruze trim level).
+Trim levels continue to be L, LS, LT (was combined into one trim level, as opposed to the previous 1LT and 2LT designations), and Premier (replacing the previous LTZ trim level as the top-of-the-line Cruze trim level).
 Discontinued are the Eco and Diesel trim levels.
 All trim levels is equipped with a 1.4-liter EcoTec inline-four engine.
 Higher trim levels (LT and Premier) also offer features such as the "RS Sport Package".

 The base L only offers a six-speed manual transmission, while the Premier, on the other end of the spectrum, offers only a six-speed automatic transmission.
 The LS and LT trim levels offer either a six-speed manual transmission, or a six-speed automatic transmission.

 A new diesel-powered Cruze became available in 2017.
 It uses the 1.6-liter turbo-diesel also found in the 2018 Equinox, paired to either a nine-speed automatic or six-speed manual transmission.